SWIFTSIM/swiftsimio/docs/source/loading_data/index.rst

 Reading from a remote file
 --------------------------

-Swiftsimio is able to read from snapshots hosted on a remote server using the `hdfstream
+``swiftsimio`` is able to read from snapshots hosted on a remote server using the `hdfstream
 <https://hdfstream-python.readthedocs.io/en/latest>`_ python
 module.
 This is useful if you're interested in accessing a small part of a larger snapshot: you can read a small region or a subset of particle properties without downloading the whole snapshot.

-To open a remote snapshot, you can pass a ``hdfstream.RemoteFile`` object to :mod:`swiftsimio.load` and :mod:`swiftsimio.mask` in place of the filename.
+To open a remote snapshot, you can pass a :obj:`hdfstream.RemoteFile` object to :mod:`swiftsimio.load` and :mod:`swiftsimio.mask` in place of the filename.
 For example, you can open one of the SWIFT example snapshots with: